sttxb01/Testing-Lab/README.md

 ### Overview

-Testing is good
+The *obvious* value of testing is that it demonstrates that your code works (or shows that you have more work to do).
+However, testing also helps plan our work and gives us a place to start.
+In this lab you will learn about JUnit, the testing framwork in Java.
+You will write tests for two simple classes and learn how Test-Drive Development can help you write correct code faster.

 ### Plan Before You Code

 Testing helps you think more deeply about what the specification of the class means.
 If we do this before we start coding, we can avoid errors.
 Consider the following description for a `Scoreboard` class that holds the top 10 scores and corresponding names:

 - `Scoreboard()` creates an emtpy scoreboard.
-- `isHighScore(score : int) : boolean}` returns true of the score is a highscore, and false otherwise.
+- `boolean isHighScore(int score)` returns true of the score is a highscore, and false otherwise.
-- `addScore(name : String, score : int) : void` adds the score and name to the appropriate position in the high score list.
+- `void addScore(String name, int score)` adds the score and name to the appropriate position in the high score list.
 If the score is not a high score, the list is not changed.
-- `getName(position : int) : String` returns the name in the specified position.
+- `String getName(int position)` returns the name in the specified position.
-- `getScore(position : int) : int` returns the score in the specified position.
+- `int getScore(int position)` returns the score in the specified position.
-- `getNumScores() : int` returns the number of high scores, a value between 0 and 10 (inclusive).
+- `int getNumScores()` returns the number of high scores, a value between 0 and 10 (inclusive).

 From this description, you should see that we will need to have a linear collection of names and scores (an array, maybe?).
 As a result, we should think about typical mistakes we might make when manipulating an array.